Compensatory SweatingTreatment Guide

 Q6How many sessions are needed?

-Usually 1-2 sessions.
-Single treatment achieves 70-90% improvement.
-For severe cases or those seeking maximum dryness, a second enhancement treatment can be done 3 months later.
+Usually 1-2 sessions, with most patients seeing marked improvement after a single treatment.
+For severe cases or those seeking greater dryness, a second enhancement treatment can be done 3 months later (results vary by individual).

 Other Odor & Hyperhidrosis Treatments